 Devin seemed confused that Tammy didn’t have him get on the call.

 “Your mother said she’s so sorry about what happened and she thinks she made a big mistake.
 She’s in a rush to get here and she’ll be here in about twenty minutes.
 So instead of talking to her on the phone you can talk to her in person.
 I think that’s better.
-By having a meeting here, I can help both you and your mother I can participate in a face-to-face meeting better than over the telephone.
+By having a meeting here, I can help both you and your mother.
+This way you and your mother can participate in a face-to-face meeting.
+That is much better than talking to her over the telephone.
 As you heard me say, I’ll talk with her first, then I’ll ask you to join us.”